didier3529/nft-preview-component/README.md

 # NFT Preview Component

-A modern React component for previewing NFT layers with canvas rendering, smooth animations, and a polished UI.
+A modern, performant React component for previewing NFT artwork with layer management and animation support.

 ## Features

-- 🎨 Canvas-based rendering for high-performance layer composition
+- 🎨 Canvas-based rendering for optimal performance
-- ✨ Smooth fade animations and transitions
+- ✨ Smooth animations and transitions
-- 🎯 Support for layer opacity and blend modes
+- 🎯 Layer management with z-index and blend modes
-- 🔄 Loading states with animated spinner
+- 🌈 Customizable background and dimensions
-- ⚠️ Error handling with styled error messages
+- 📱 Responsive design
-- 📱 Responsive design that works at any size
+- 🎭 Loading and error states
-- 🎭 Custom animation utilities for reusability
+- 💪 TypeScript support

 ## Installation